R-Sreeram-R/Timeseries-Forecasting/README.md

 LSTM Timeseries forecasting on weather data

 # Important
-1) The files 'predictions.ipynb' and 'features.ipynb' constain the working models of univarirate and multivariate forecasting models on the weather database, gathered from 'vissualcrossing.com'
+1) The files 'predictions.ipynb' and 'features.ipynb' constain the working models of univarirate and multivariate forecasting models on the weather database, gathered from 'vissualcrossing.com'.
+2) The multivariate model requires inverse transformation of the output data.
+(Data was standardized to 1 std div)
-2) Other files constain various methods of forecasting, using various methods like including the cos function of the month/year time series values as a feature, to highlight the seasonality of the data (Not usefull in stock prediction, but useful for seasonal data like weather parameters)
+3) Other files constain various methods of forecasting, using various methods like including the cos function of the month/year time series values as a feature, to highlight the seasonality of the data (Not usefull in stock prediction, but useful for seasonal data like weather parameters)
-3) Financial data was mostly gathered from yfinance API.
+4) Financial data was mostly gathered from yfinance API.

 # Dependencies